wmde/wikibase-release-pipeline/deploy/README.md

 ### 1. Provision a VPS

-Start by provisioning a VPS or cloud server for your Wikibase Suite instance.
+Start by provisioning a Linux VPS or cloud server for your Wikibase Suite instance.
 Most Wikibase production installs are on cloud-based servers.
 Below we list the official installation guides for some commonly used hosting providers:
 - [Hetzner](https://docs.hetzner.com/cloud/servers/getting-started/creating-a-server/)
 - [DigitalOcean](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu)
 - [Akamai](https://techdocs.akamai.com/cloud-computing/docs/set-up-and-secure-a-compute-instance)
 - [Vultr](https://docs.vultr.com/products/compute/cloud-compute/provisioning)

+> [!IMPORTANT]
+> WBS Deploy is intended to run on a server, not on your laptop or desktop.
+The server must be reachable from the public internet so DNS and HTTPS certificate setup can succeed.

 The minimum requirements for your server are as follows:
-- 64-bit x86 architecture (`amd64` / `x86_64`)
+- 64-bit x86 architecture (`amd64` / `x86_64`); ARM servers are not currently supported by the published WBS images
 - 8 GB RAM
-- 4 GB free disk space
+- 20 GB free disk space to start, with more needed as your wiki data grows
+- inbound HTTP and HTTPS traffic allowed on ports 80 and 443

 ---